UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_00.md

 # Module Learning Outcomes

-Notes: In this module you will expand your knowledge on functions and the best practices when developing functions and code..
+Notes: In this module you will expand your knowledge on functions and the best practices when developing functions and code.

 <html>
 <audio controls >